SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 TR: Are type aliases allowed to contain a type-inheritance-clause?
     Currently, this doesn't work, and it seems as though it shouldn't work.
-    Doesn't it only make sense to specify protocol conformance requirements in the context of an associated typealias (declared as protocol member)?
+    Doesn't it only make sense to specify protocol conformance requirements in the context of an associated type (declared as protocol member)?
     I modified the grammar under the assumption that they are not allowed.